 Since E.S.W.T. is a non-invasive procedure, there is no recovery period.
 Patients may return to work the very next day following the therapy.
 The results can be immediate or the pain may diminish over a period of time after receiving treatment.
 Typically improvement is seen within the first 2-4 weeks and by 12-16 weeks the pain is gone or significantly reduced.
 It is advised that you restrict yourself from any heavy lifting (20lbs) or rigorous sport activities for at least 4 weeks.
 In effort to aide the healing process, Dr. Mechanik may choose to order any combination of physical therapy modalities, i.e.TENS unit, night splint, fracture walker, etc.

 We Can Help You

-Dr. Mechanik is Dual Board Certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.
-He is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Podiatric Surgery.
+Dr. Mechanik is dual board certified in Foot Surgery and Reconstructive Rearfoot/Ankle Surgery.
+He is a Fellow of the American College of Foot and Ankle Surgeons and a Diplomate, American Board of Foot and Ankle Surgery.

-Dr. Mechanik is one of the few podiatrist/Foot & Ankle surgeons in the United States with his extensive training.
+Dr. Mechanik is one of the few podiatrist in the United States with his extensive training.
 Dr. Mechanik sees patients from all over Colorado, the United States, and Internationally.
 Dr. Mechanik treats adult and pediatric foot and ankle conditions.

-The Colorado Foot Institute and Dr. Mechanik’s practice is exclusively limted to treating conditions of the foot and ankle.
-Dr. Mechanik personally sees and follow all his patients from start to finish.
+The Colorado Foot Institute and Dr. Mechanik’s practice is exclusively limited to treating conditions of the foot and ankle.
+Dr. Mechanik personally sees and follows every patient from start to finish.